nilkanthagholap/Portfolio/README.md

   Projects: An overview of the projects I’ve worked on, including astrophysics research and technical contributions.
   Science Popularization: My efforts and involvement in popularizing science, including volunteer work and events.
   Contact: How can you reach me via email, phone, and LinkedIn?

 **Technologies Used**
 HTML: The structure of the website.
 CSS: Styling to make the website visually appealing.
-GitHub Pages: Hosting the website.
+GitHub Pages: Hosting the website. and GitHub workflows to publish the website.

 **How to View Locally**
 To view the website locally on your machine: